guinetn/weatherApp/README.md

 # Weather App

 A portofio must have to check if my css/js was not rusty!
-You're free to use (I create it for my browser's default page).
+You're free to use (I create it for my browser's homepage).

 ![app's screenshoot](app.png)